AthirsonSilva/AthirsonSilva/README.md

 <br>

-**▸** 🔭 I’m currently studying System Analysis and Development at "Universidade Nove de Julho (UNINOVE)"
+**▸ 🔭 <i> I’m currently studying System Analysis and Development at "Universidade Nove de Julho (UNINOVE)"**

-**▸** 🔭 I’m also studied systems development at "ETEC de Guaianazes" from August/ 2021 to December/ 2022
+**▸ 🔭 I’m also studied systems development at "ETEC de Guaianazes" from August/ 2021 to December/ 2022**

-**▸** 🔭 I can build both hibrid mobile apps, websites and servers/ APIs and make them communicate with each other.
+**▸ 🔭 I can build both hibrid mobile apps, websites and servers/ APIs and make them communicate with each other. </i>**

 <br>
 <br>